Claireehallock/Claireehallock/README.md

 - Hi, I’m @Claireehallock
 - I’m interested in many different types of coding projects
+- I wnat to see cool GIS stuff as well!
-- I’m currently Studying Computer Science at the University of California, Merced
+- I have a B.S. in Computer Science from the University of California, Merced
 - You can reach me at claireehallock@gmail.com